Hundred Flowers Campaign

-The Hundred Flowers Campaign, also termed the Hundred Flowers Movement (百花齊放 (Bǎihuā Qífàng)) and the Double Hundred Movement (雙百方針 (Shuāngbǎi Fāngzhēn)), was a period from 1956 to 1957 in the People's Republic of China during which the Chinese Communist Party (CCP), led by Mao Zedong, proposed to "let one hundred flowers bloom in social science and arts and let one hundred points of view be expressed in the field of science."
-It was a campaign that allowed citizens to offer criticism and advice to the government and the party; hence it was intended to serve an antibureaucratic purpose, at least on the Maoists' part.
-The campaign resulted in a groundswell of criticism aimed at the Party and its policies by those outside its rank and represented a brief period of relaxation in ideological and cultural control.
+The Hundred Flowers Campaign, also known as the Hundred Flowers Movement (百花齊放 (Bǎihuā Qífàng)) and the Double Hundred Movement (雙百方針 (Shuāngbǎi Fāngzhēn)), was a period from 1956 to 1957 in the People's Republic of China (PRC) during which the Chinese Communist Party (CCP), led by Mao Zedong, proposed to "let a hundred flowers bloom in social science and arts and let one hundred points of view be expressed in the field of science."
 The movement was in part a response to tensions between the CCP and Chinese intellectuals.
-Mao had realized that the CCP's control over intellectual life was stifling potentially useful new ideas.
-He was also worried about the emergence of new party elites who could threaten his position.
-He sought to use the movement to restrain the new forces within the party.
-However, criticism quickly grew out of hand and posed a threat to the communist regime.
-The liberation was short-lived.
-Afterwards, a crackdown continued through 1957 and 1959, developing into an Anti-Rightist Campaign against those who were critical of the regime and its ideology.
-Citizens were rounded up in waves by the hundreds of thousands, publicly criticized during struggle sessions, and condemned to prison camps for re-education through labor or execution.
-The ideological crackdown re-imposed Maoist orthodoxy in public expression, and catalyzed the Anti-Rightist Movement.
+It encouraged citizens to offer criticism and advice to the government and the party.
+From the Maoist perspective, the campaign was intended to serve an anti-bureaucratic purpose.
+The campaign was a relaxation in ideological and cultural policy, and it resulted in an increase of advice and criticism directed at the Party and its policies by those outside its rank.

+As criticism increased, the Communist Party began to view it as a threat.
+A subsequent suppression of criticism developed into the Anti-Rightist Campaign, re-imposing Maoist orthodoxy in public expression.

 The campaign

+The Hundred Flowers campaign was a period of relaxation in PRC ideological and cultural policy.
+Mao Zedong proposed to "let one hundred flowers bloom in social science and arts and let one hundred points of view be expressed in the field of science."

+The campaign allowed citizens to offer criticism and advice to the government and the party; hence it was intended to serve an antibureaucratic purpose, at least on the Maoists' part.
+The campaign resulted in a groundswell of criticism aimed at the Party and its policies by those outside its ranks.